matveynator/matveynator/README.md

-- 👋 Hi, I’m @matveynator
+- 👋 Hi, I’m Matvey Gladkikh @matveynator
 - 👀 I’m interested in vanilla flavoured GoLang and TinyGo problem-solving software.
-- 🌱 I’m currently learning GoLang and TinyGO.
+- 🌱 I’m currently writing concurent GO and TinyGO with all the difference invented by smart people behind GO.
 - 💞️ I’m looking to collaborate on spacex starship project.
 - 📫 matveynator@gmail.com